Fletcher-Alderton/FloatingNotes/Raycast.md

 ## 🎉 You're All Set!

-Your Raycast now integrates perfectly with FloatingNotes!
+Your Raycast now integrates perfectly with Floating Notes!
 You can:

 ✅ Create floating notes instantly from Raycast
 ✅ Open recent notes with a quick command